smarter-project/home-assistant-demo/README.md

 `docker-compose up -d`

 Once all the containers are running, the web GUI should be available and you should be able to log into Home Assistant

+This deployment uses volumes and so the configuration is persistent between invocations of docker-compose.
+Remove the `ha_config` and `ha_mosquitto` docker volumes to start from initial state again.

 ## Simulate